liyinhu/GM_network_modeling/README.md

 * <MIS.output>: the $wMIS_i$ index file obtained from the stability assessment;<br>
 * <Bacteria.info>: a table containing the files of hub and non-hub bacteria, and the number of removed bacteria;<br>
 * <Robustness.output>: the $R_a$ for after 10 times of simulation.<br>

+# Contact

+Feel free to open an issue in Github or contact xjy005351@siat.ac.cn if you have any problem in using GM network modeling.

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.